Chester Himes: Prison and literary beginnings

 In 1925, Himes's family left Pine Bluff and relocated to Cleveland, Ohio, where he attended East High School.
-He attended Ohio State University in Columbus, Ohio, where he became a member of Alpha Phi Alpha fraternity, but was expelled for playing a prank.
-In late 1928 he was arrested and sentenced to jail and hard labor for 20 to 25 years for armed robbery and sent to Ohio Penitentiary.
+He attended The Ohio State University in Columbus, Ohio, where he became a member of Alpha Phi Alpha fraternity, but was expelled for playing a prank.
+In late 1928, he was arrested and sentenced to jail and hard labor for 20 to 25 years for armed robbery and sent to Ohio Penitentiary.
 In prison, he wrote short stories and had them published in national magazines.
 He stated that writing in prison and being published was a way to earn respect from guards and fellow inmates, as well as to avoid violence.

-His first stories appeared in 1931 in The Bronzeman and, starting in 1934, in Esquire magazine.
+His first stories appeared in 1931 in The Bronzeman and, starting in 1934, in Esquire.
 His story "To What Red Hell" (published in Esquire in 1934) as well as to his novel Cast the First Stone – only much later republished unabridged as Yesterday Will Make You Cry (1998) – dealt with the catastrophic prison fire Himes witnessed at Ohio Penitentiary in 1930.

-In 1934 Himes was transferred to London Prison Farm and in April 1936 was released on parole into his mother's custody.
-Following his release he worked at part-time jobs while continuing to write.
-During this period he came into contact with Langston Hughes, who facilitated Himes's entree into the world of literature and publishing.
+In 1934, Himes was transferred to London Prison Farm and in April 1936 was released on parole into his mother's custody.
+Following his release, he worked at part-time jobs while continuing to write.
+During this period, he came into contact with Langston Hughes, who facilitated Himes's entree into the world of literature and publishing.

-In 1937 Himes married Jean Johnson.
+In 1937, Himes married Jean Johnson.

 First books

-In the 1940s Himes spent time in Los Angeles, working as a screenwriter but also producing two novels, If He Hollers Let Him Go (1945) and The Lonely Crusade (1947), which charted the experiences of the great migration, drawn by the city's defense industries, and their dealings with the established black community, fellow workers, unions and management.
+In the 1940s, Himes spent time in Los Angeles, working as a screenwriter but also producing two novels, If He Hollers Let Him Go (1945) and Lonely Crusade (1947), which charted the experiences of the great migration, drawn by the city's defense industries, and their dealings with the established black community, fellow workers, unions and management.
 He also provided an analysis of the Zoot Suit Riots for The Crisis, the magazine of the NAACP.

 Mike Davis in City of Quartz: Excavating the Future of Los Angeles, describing the prevalence of racism in Hollywood in the 1940s and '50s, cites Himes' brief career as a screenwriter for Warner Brothers, terminated when Jack L. Warner heard about him and said: "I don't want no niggers on this lot."
 Himes later wrote in his autobiography:

-Back on the East Coast Himes received a scholarship at the Yaddo artists' community, where he stayed and worked in May and June 1948, in a room just across from where Patricia Highsmith resided.
+Back on the East Coast Himes received a scholarship at the Yaddo artists' community, where he stayed and worked in May and June 1948, in a room opposite Patricia Highsmith's.